geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 ## Normalization and caching

 A best practice for relational database design is "[normalization](https://en.wikipedia.org/wiki/Database_normalization)", which means that a value should only occur in one place at a time.
 Normalization has a number of virtues, such as making updates and deletions more efficient and less error prone.
-But normalization has a substantial cost: queries can become very complicated, involving complex "joins" of data from a variety of tables.
+But normalization also has a cost: queries can become very complicated, involving complex "joins" from a variety of data sources.

 The GGC app has the following design considerations that impact on the issue of normalization:

 * Updates and deletions are (relatively) rare.
 GGC is mostly an "additive" database.
-While deletions and updates can occur, it's OK if they are "expensive" in time.
+While deletions and updates can occur, it's OK if they are "expensive".
-* Reads are common, and to make these reads fast, GGC implements client-side caches for many of the entities.
+* Reads are common, and to make these reads fast, GGC implements client-side caches (using Riverpod) for many of the entities.
 * Gardeners do not access to data outside their Chapter, so client-side caches are not impacted if the number of Chapters in GGC becomes large.

-As a result of these design considerations, GGC collections are designed to facilitate caching by including chapterID and gardenID fields whenever relevant.
+To simplify retrieval and caching of the appropriate chapter or garden-level "slice" of the database by a client, almost all GGC entities include a chapterID and gardenID field.

-We also "denormalize" by occasionally providing "redundant" fields in a collection's documents.
+We also "denormalize" by providing "redundant" fields in certain entities.
 For example, in some cases a document will include a cropName field even though it already has a cropID field.
 We do this avoid having to download large numbers of documents  (i.e. Plantings for all Gardens in the Chapter) in order to perform a calculation.
-These redundant fields are named starting with "cached" to make this explicit in the data model.
+These redundant field names have the prefix "cached" in order to make this denormalization explicit in the data model.

 ## Root collections vs subcollections